Finger on the pulse: The best smart rings of 2025

 Best Buy$299.00View offer

-The Oura Ring is almost certainly the best-known smart ring brand, and with good reason – at the moment, no other smart ring offers quite the same level of polish as this.
-With a wide range of stylish designs, including black, titanium, gold, and rose gold, it is, primarily, a lovely ring to wear.
+The Oura Ring is almost certainly the best-known smart ring brand, and with good reason – at the moment, we think that no other smart ring is quite as polished as this.
+With a wide range of stylish designs, including black, titanium, gold, and rose gold, it is a lovely ring to wear.
 Inside are three sensors to track heart rate, breathing, temperature, stress and blood oxygen metrics.
+As with most smart rings, we strongly recommend getting the Oura Ring Gen3 Sizing Kit first, as this will ensure the correct fit for both comfort and sensor positioning.

 It can also give you information about your menstrual cycle, for tracking ovulation, or predicting when your next period will arrive.
 The Oura Ring also tracks over 30 different activities and can estimate your calorie burn based on how active you've been.